thepacketgeek/rust-tcpstream-demo/lines/README.md

 ```

 # Using LinesCodec in the server
-And now some very similar work to update our server to use `LinesCodec`.
+And now we have some very similar work to update our server to use `LinesCodec`.
 We'll define a `handle_connection` function that:
-- Takes an owned `TcpStream` and wraps it in `LinesCodec`
+- Takes ownership of a `TcpStream` and wraps it in `LinesCodec`
-- Receives a message from the client and reverse the string
+- Receives a message (`String`) from the client and reverses it
-- Sends the message back to the client
+- Sends the message back to the client, again using `LinesCodec`

 ```rust
 use std::io;